We work to nurture people's curiosity about the world and others to inspire creative poverty solutions both big and small.

 To nurture curiosity you have to help people enjoy learning.
 An easy way to do that is through stories.

 In Nicaragua, poor communities have virtually no access to books, especially children books.
 Unsurprisingly, literacy and reading comprehension are low.
 This, combined with rote instruction common in classrooms with undertrained teachers, means children have few opportunities to develop their love of learning.

-The Curiosity Circle’s first literacy project is named after a popular cheer in the city of León: “¡Viva León Jodido!”, which basically translates to “Long Live León, H*** Yeah!”
+The Curiosity Circle’s literacy project is named after a popular cheer in the city of León: “¡Viva León Jodido!”, which basically translates to “Long Live León, H*** Yeah!”
 We want that too, but we made a slight change: “Long Live León Reading!”

 It costs $30 a month to sponsor an afternoon of stories.
 Join The Curiosity Circle by becoming a monthly donor.